NotXander4211/JL/readme.md

 nah who needs a readme....
 but seriously read this to the end to not get any errors bc error handling is non-existent.
-Java side is not deprecated cuz im not doing all that again
+Java side is now deprecated cuz im not doing all that again

-types: int, str, bool, list
+types: int, str, bool, list(list may or may not work)

 Stack size is in length of the list not in bytes